olooeez/tic-tac-toe/README.md

 ruby bin/tic_tac_toe
 ```

+Or you can use replit to run the program [right here](https://replit.com/@olooeez/tic-tac-toe)

 ## Playing the game

 To play the game, simply follow the prompts in the command line.
 The game will ask you to enter the index where you want to place your symbol.